leannejdong/leannejdong/README.md

 My name is Leanne Dong.
 Here is my brief outdated [CV](https://github.com/leannejdong/briefCV).
 Hi, I am a independent IT lead with a Maths PhD (USYD) and two postdoc fellowships in Computer Science.
 I provide a wide range of IT services, from audio or custom software development to IT infrastructure planning, transformation and networking.
-As per 29th  2025, I am delighted to say I am reopen to contracting!
+I am proficient in cross platform development and deployment for either creative or scientific applications.
+Reopen to contracting!

-* Key skills: C++, Linux, dabbling hardware, networking specialist IT infrastructure
+* Key skills: C++, Audio programming, Linux, dabbling hardware

 ## Projects (Postdoctoral)